-Policy G15: Car Parking and New Development
+Policy G14: Car Parking and New Development

 At least two off-street car parking spaces shall be provided for each new dwelling.
 At least three such spaces should be provided for four-bedroom or larger dwellings.
+Alternative levels of provision of off-street parking spaces will be supported where this is demonstrated to be necessary on grounds of practicality or viability.